Page 5 of 5

 SPEAR (Spontaneous Protection Enabling Accelerated Response) is a close quarter protection system which uses something called the ‘startle-flinch response’, where a persons reflex action in a threatening situations is used to make an efficient tactical choice.

 Others – there are many others that have been developed solely for the general public and security staff to use for self defence and personal protection, too many to mention here, but I will mention some other good ones here, such as, Geoff Thompson’s Ultimate Self Defence, Kelly MacCann’s systems and Bas Rutten’s Lethal Street Fighting, to name a few.

 Note: Be wary though, as there are a lot of so called experts out there, with many demonstrating unworkable techniques on youtube using compliant and almost brainwashed students (read that as mind control/controlled students).
 When in reality these techniques don’t and can’t possibly work and the so called experts have as much knowledge about real self defence as my local vicar, OK slight exaggeration, but you get the picture.

 Final note – yes I’m saying it again, a technique is only as good as its application.
 If it is too difficult to learn it’s too difficult to apply.
-It’s also only affective if it can be done automatically and quickly.
+It’s also only effective if it can be done automatically and quickly.
 However not all situations come from random direct attacks and some techniques can still be effective when needed.
 And if after all this, you feel you now don’t want to do a martial art for self defence, then train to improve your strength, power, speed, agility, balance and co-ordination, as these can help improve your chances to survive many unforeseen and unwanted situations.

 Final advice – in case you haven’t already realised, the best self defence system is in fact the avoidance system.
 Be safe and take care.